lcouper/CocciGenomics/Scripts/README.md

   --log cocci47.w100.raxlog.txt
 ```

 Next, create the 'groupings' file.
-Note, these are the 'pure' soil isolates, that we'll use the 'reference groups' here, in addition to the Cp 'reference group'
+Note, these are the 'pure' soil isolates, that we'll use the 'reference groups' here, in addition to the Cp 'reference group'.
 ```
 mkdir -p groups out